Key takeaways

 Staying on schedule with weekly injections and making healthy lifestyle changes can improve and maintain weight loss results.

-Like any medication, everyone responds a little differently, but you can expect it to take a few weeks (sometimes more) before you start seeing significant weight loss results from Zepbound.
 Let’s explore this more closely so you have a realistic idea of what may happen once you start the weight loss medication.

 It takes about four weeks for Zepbound to reach steady levels in your body, which is when most people start to notice some modest weight loss.
-One of the major trials of tirzepatide (the active ingredient in Zepbound and Mounjaro) showed participants losing an average of 15% to 21% of their body weight over a period of 72 weeks, with more weight loss in those taking the highest dose of the drug.
+One of the major trials of tirzepatide (the active ingredient in Zepbound and Mounjaro) showed participants losing an average of 15%--21% of their body weight over a period of 72 weeks, with more weight loss in those taking the highest dose of the drug.

 When you start Zepbound, your healthcare provider will initially prescribe a low starting dose, gradually increasing your dose over the next few weeks and months to minimize side effects while maximizing your weight loss on the medication.